VijithaSirra/Dog_Breed_Prediction/README.md

 - Scottish Deerhound
 - Tibetan Mastiff

-After extracting only these 10 Dog breeds from the Data Set, the Dataset size became less.
+After extracting only these 10 Dog breeds from the Dataset, the Dataset size became less.

 Used Image Augmentation to increase size of the Dataset.

 After Augumentation, the whole Dataset size increased to 7000+